Vantiq/vantiq-extension-sources/jdbcSource/README.md

 # Overview

 The following documentation outlines how to incorporate a JDBC Source as part of your project.
-This allows a user to interact directly with a SQL Database from the VANTIQ IDE, and supports almost all standard SQL Commands.
+This allows a user to construct applications that interact with a SQL Database, and supports almost all standard SQL Commands.
 These interactions include the ability to run queries against the aforementioned SQL Database, periodically poll the database, and use all of the returned data in the given project.

 In order to incorporate this Extension Source, you will need to set up your local machine with a JDBC Driver that can connect to your SQL Database.
-Once you have done this, you will need to create the Source in the VANTIQ IDE.
-The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ IDE](#vantiq).
+Once you have done this, you will need to create the Source in the VANTIQ Modelo IDE.
+The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ Modelo IDE](#vantiq).

 # Prerequisites <a name="pre" id="pre"></a>